What is heart

 In the early stages, symptoms that seem like mere annoyances may come and go.
 For example, you may have heart arrhythmias, which can cause:

 - difficulty catching your breath after moderate physical exertion, like walking up a flight of stairs

 - a sense of discomfort or squeezing in your chest that lasts for 30 minutes to a few hours

 - unexplained pain in your upper torso, neck, and jaw

-- a heartbeat that is faster or slower than usual
+- a heartbeat that is faster, slower, or more irregular than usual

 - dizziness or fainting